Chris Bowen: Opposition (2013–2022)

-Government minister (2022–)
+Government minister (2022–present)

 Following the 2022 federal election, Bowen was appointed Minister for Climate Change and Energy in the Albanese ministry.
+As climate change minister, Bowen oversaw policy reforms to energy and industrial policy during the Albanese government.
+This included changes to the Safeguard Mechanism and Australian Carbon Credit Units, establishing the Rewiring the Nation Fund and the Capacity Investment Scheme to support investments in new renewable energy infrastructure.
+He also led the government's efforts to legislate a carbon reduction target of 43 percent on 2005 levels.

+Bowen faced criticism in early 2024 for taking a private jet to a ministerial announcement about clean energy, while the Prime Minister also flew there in another private jet.
+It was reported that the flights were taken on advice from the RAAF.

+Bowen was reappointed as climate change minister in the second Albanese ministry following the government's re-election in the 2025 federal election.
+In September 2025, he delivered Australia's first-ever climate change risk assessment, stating that the "cost of inaction will always outweigh the cost of action" with regards to climate policy.

 Political positions

 Bowen supports same-sex marriage.
 Notably in 2017, his Division of McMahon had the 3rd highest percentage of "No" responses in the Australian Marriage Law Postal Survey, with 64.9% of the electorate's respondents to the survey responding "No".

-Bowen supported then Foreign Minister Marise Payne's call for an independent global inquiry into the origins of the COVID-19 pandemic including China's handling of the initial outbreak in Wuhan.
+In April 2020, Bowen supported then Foreign Minister Marise Payne's call for an independent global inquiry into the origins of the COVID-19 pandemic including China's handling of the initial outbreak in Wuhan.

 Personal life

-Bowen is married to Rebecca Mifsud, who as of 2016 worked for Toll Holdings as an industrial relations executive.
+Bowen is married to Rebecca Mifsud, who as of 2016 worked for Toll Group as an industrial relations executive.
 They met at the 2000 ALP National Conference, where Mifsud was a delegate for the Electrical Trades Union.
-The couple have two children together and they currently reside in Smithfield, Bowen's childhood suburb.
+The couple have two children together and reside in Smithfield, Bowen's childhood suburb.

-Bowen and his older brother Paul had two siblings who died shortly after being born.
-Bowen's mother, Christine, lost two baby boys when the family was still living in the UK - once in 1959 and in 1960.
+Bowen's mother lost two baby boys when the family was still living in the United Kingdom - in 1959 and in 1960.
 Bowen revealed this story in order to raise awareness to the lasting negative effects of stillbirths on families.

 Bowen possesses a Diploma of Modern Language (Bahasa Indonesia) from the University of New England.

+Bowen supports the Greater Western Sydney Giants in the Australian Football League.